 Whether that’s by taking on extra work, finding a source of extra cash through passive income, or going all out into entrepreneurship, the paths open to you are many and varied.

-That dizzing array of options can sometimes be overwhelming, though.
+That dizzying array of options can sometimes be overwhelming, though.
 So we’ve selected some podcasts to help guide your way, impart some expert advice, and provide you with a healthy dose of motivation and inspiration.

 Once you’ve established yourself as a full-time freelancer, the next step is to think about generating passive income.
-After all, why restrict yourself to only earning for the hours you work, when you could be earning money as you sleep?
+After all, why restrict yourself to only earning for the hours you work, when you could be making money as you sleep?
 Pat Flynn’s award-winning podcast offers advice on how to do so, as well as interviewing freelancers who’ve successfully launched passive income projects.